allenai/reframing/reframed_instructions/README.md

 ## subtask002_quoref_answer_generation

 ```
-Answer the following Question based on the passage.
+Answer the following question based on the passage.
 Your answer must be a single phrase in the passage.
 You need to identify mutliple references to the same entity such as person, place etc. while answering.

 <<EXAMPLES>>